Volos: Modern Volos

 After its incorporation into the Greek Kingdom, the town had a population of only 4,900, but grew rapidly in the next four decades as merchants, businessmen, craftsmen and sailors gravitated toward it from the surrounding area.
 In the 1920s a large influx of refugees to the settlement took place, especially from Ionia, but also from Pontus, Cappadocia and Eastern Thrace.
-In 1882, Andreas Syngros established the Privileged Bank of Epirus and Thessaly, which the National Bank of Greece acquired in 1899 after its founder's death.
+In 1882, Andreas Syngros established the Privileged Bank of Epirothessaly, which the National Bank of Greece acquired in 1899 after its founder's death.
 Volos was occupied by Ottomans on 8 May 1897, during the Greco Turkish War.

-The city had a vibrant Jewish community in the early 20th century: from ca. 500 in 1896, it rose to ca. 2,000 in 1930, before falling drastically to 882 members in 1940, because of emigration to the great cities of Thessaloniki and Athens or abroad.
-During the Axis occupation of Greece, the prompt actions of the local chief rabbi, Moshe Pessach, and the Greek authorities saved about 700 of the local Jewish community from deportation to the Nazi death camps.
+The city had a vibrant Jewish community in the early 20th century: from ≈500 in 1896, it rose to ≈2,000 in 1930, before falling drastically to 882 members in 1940, because of emigration to the great cities of Thessaloniki and Athens or abroad.
+During the Axis occupation of Greece, the prompt actions of the local rabbi, Moshe Pesach, and the Greek authorities saved about 700 of the local Jewish community from deportation to the Nazi death camps.

 After an aerial attack by Italian troops in November 1940 and another by the Germans in 1941, many of the city's inhabitants took refuge in the villages of Pelion.
 Abandoning Volos after Italy's capitulation in September 1943, the Italians left storerooms full of food, arms and ammunition.
 Large quantities of this material was transported with the Pelion railway to the mountain village Milies and under the supervision of ELAS loaded onto mules and taken to secure hideaways.
 When the Germans set off a column to Milies an officer and a soldier were killed by resistance fighters.
-In reprisal nearly the whole village was burnt down by German occupation troops on October 4, 1943.
+In reprisal nearly the whole village was burnt down by German occupation troops on 4 October 1943.
 According to the official report of the municipality the Germans executed 25 men, and three inhabitants died in their houses from the flames.

-Volos is also well known for its assortment of mezedes and a clear, alcoholic beverage known as tsipouro.
+Volos is also well known for its assortment of mezedes and a clear alcoholic beverage known as tsipouro.

 A street in a sister city, Rostov-on-Don, bears the name Улица Греческого Города Волос (Street of the Greek City of Volos), weaving through a mix of early 20th-century buildings with characteristic inner yards, tiered balconies and open iron stairs that lend the old Rostov its characteristic Mediterranean look.

+In September 2023 the city of Volos was flooded by massive rain.